 Credit card processing is a fairly complex topic, particularly since there are a lot of different ways to take a customer’s credit card information.

-You can process credit card transactions online via your eCommerce store, in person, and over the phone.
+You can process credit card transactions online via your ecommerce store, in person, and over the phone.

-Keyed in transactions happen when you enter the credit card information manually into your credit card terminal or point of sale (POS) system.
+Keyed-in transactions happen when you enter the credit card information manually into your credit card terminal or point-of-sale (POS) system.
 This is in contrast to swiped, dipped, or tapped methods, which can capture payment data when the card makes contact with the payment device.

 - First, your salesperson will usually take the customer’s credit card to read.
 If they don’t take the card, they’ll have to collect the card information from the customer, as is the case when payments are made over the phone.